madweeble/flexera/README.md

 Initially I developed and tested the project using the in-memory **h2** database.
 Using the Spring framework, this can be easily switched to a production database.
-Once most of the work was complete, I created a MySQL database locally and added the properties to the application.properties file to test.
+Once most of the work was complete, I created a MySQL database locally and added the properties to the application.properties file to finish testing.
+To switch between data sources, comment out the jdbc properties for h2, or comment in (and modify as needed) to use MySQL or another database.